Juhyeong-Pang/Math_RAG_Agent_System/README.md

 ### 1. RRF (Reciprocal Rank Fusion) Reranking

-- Reduces bias from any single retrieval method, ensuring the LLM receives the 5 most trustworthy reference problems to refer to.
+- **Reranking**: Reduces bias from any single retrieval method, ensuring the LLM receives the 5 most trustworthy reference problems to refer to.

 ### 2. Hybrid Retrieval (Vector + Keyword Search)